determined-ai/determined/docs/release-notes/feature-clean-up.rst

 -  Container Runtimes: We will limit support to Docker for Agent Resource Managers.

--  Job Scheduling: Moving a job will require adjusting its priority; jobs cannot be shifted within the same priority group.
+-  Job Scheduling: - Switching to `priority` as the default scheduler.
 Support for round-robin and fair share schedulers is discontinued.
-We recommend using the priority scheduler, as it meets most scheduling needs and simplifies configuration.
+We recommend using the priority scheduler, as it meets most scheduling needs and simplifies configuration. - Moving a job will require adjusting its priority; jobs cannot be shifted within the same priority group.

 -  AMD GPUs: Support will continue only for Nvidia GPUs.